danielward27/flowjax/docs/getting_started.rst

    >>> normal.shape
    (3,)

-We can sample from the distribution, either as a single value or a batch of independent and identically distributed (iid) samples:
+We can sample from the distribution, either as a single value or a batch of independent and identically distributed (iid) samples

 .. doctest::